andreaselia/laravel-api-to-postman/README.md

 ## Contributing

-You're more that welcome to submit a pull request, or if you're not feeling up to it - create an issue so someone else can pick it up.
+You're more than welcome to submit a pull request, or if you're not feeling up to it - create an issue so someone else can pick it up.